HeatherAn/recommended-coding-practices/01-Unix-Shell-Commands.md

 The **Unix Shell** is a **command-line interface (CLI)** and a **scripting language**.

-It allows you to **automatize** processes and **access** the files and directories of your computer in an effective way.
-Much more effective than using the computer system’s graphical user interface (see Figure below).
+It allows you to **automatize** processes and **access** the files and directories of your computer in an efficient way.
+Much more efficient than using the computer system’s graphical user interface (see Figure below).

 The most popular Unix Shell is **Bash**: the **Bourne Again SHell**.
 But there are many more!
 In this repository we will only focus on **Bash**.